HMS Thruster (1917): Design and development

 Thruster was one of twelve R-class destroyers ordered by the British Admiralty in March 1916 as part of the Eighth War Construction Programme.
 The R class were a development of the preceding M-class, but differed in having geared turbines to improve fuel consumption, the central gun mounted on a bandstand and minor changes to improve seakeeping.

 The destroyer was 265 ft long between perpendiculars, with a beam of 26 ft 9 in and a draught of 9 ft 10 in.
 Displacement was 975 LT normal and 1035 LT at deep load.
 Power was provided by three Yarrow boilers feeding two Parsons geared steam turbines rated at 27000 shp and driving two shafts, to give a design speed of 36 kn.
 Three funnels were fitted.
 A total of 296 LT of oil was carried, giving a design range of 3450 nmi at 15 kn.

 Armament consisted of three single QF 4 in Mk IV guns on the ship's centreline, with one on the forecastle, one aft on a raised platform and one between the second and third funnels.
 A single QF 2-pounder 40 mm "pom-pom" anti-aircraft gun was carried, while torpedo armament consisted of two rotating twin mounts for 21 in torpedoes.
+The destroyer was fitted with racks and storage for depth charges.
+Initially, only two depth charges were carried but the number increased in service and by 1918, the vessel was carrying between 30 and 50 depth charges.
 The ship had a complement of 82 officers and ratings.